 Oh wait....I actually have to back up one baby step here.
 My baby step number one was realize that you can't do it all and hire some help.
 Only I can be my kids mom.
 Only I can write my blog.
 Only I can nurture my business relationships, but someone....anyone....but me can come help clean my house.
 So, I asked a sweet young lady to come for 4 hours a week this summer and help.
 Oh my, what a relief.
 Problem is, every time she gets here, I run around the house looking for the cleaning supplies I want her to use.
 I have certain ways I like things done...aka, no chemicals, but my "cleaners" have a myriad of uses, so they could be anyplace.
 Time to stop all that time wasting nonsense and have everything I need in one place.
 Brilliant?
 I think so!
 Also, it makes it easy for the kids to do their daily chores.

 So, here are the things we need to clean bathroom, kitchen and living room.
 (Disclaimer, I use doTERRA and Norwex products as part of my cleaning.
 They work for me.
 They are by no means required for a chemical free home.
 But if you are looking for something great, these totally rock!)

 So, here are my must haves for my cleaning tote:

 (Some affiliate links included)

 1. Hired help...admit it, it feels good.
 (You can pay someone or trade a service for it)

 4. Shower cleaner (I use Norwex Descaler....awesome!)

-5. Essential oils that are just for cleaning...I use lemon, On Guard, and melaleuca (Where to find)
+5. Essential oils that are just for cleaning...I use lemon, protective blend, and melaleuca

 6. Liquid Castile Soap...
 One bottle just for the cleaning bag.